csiro-auscalval/PyGamma/insar/docs/governance/ContributingGeneral.md

 Not all bugs reports get the priority we would like, as such it's possible there are open bug reports sitting there waiting to be fixed!

-Take a look at the [Github issues here](https://github.com/GeoscienceAustralia/gamma_insar/issues) to get started, bug reports should have the `bug` label.
+Take a look at the [Github issues here](https://github.com/GeoscienceAustralia/PyGamma/issues) to get started, bug reports should have the `bug` label.

 Please refer to the [code contribution guide](ContributingCode.md) for details on making code contributions for your bug fixes.

 ## Contribute Features ##

-If `gamma_insar` lacks a feature you're willing to implement, code contributions are welcome!
+If `PyGamma` lacks a feature you're willing to implement, code contributions are welcome!
 Before getting started, we recommend opening a github issue with the `enhancement` label to get some feedback and advice to save you time duplicating code or putting in effort for no reason!

-Additionally we may already have existing [Github issues](https://github.com/GeoscienceAustralia/gamma_insar/issues) with the `enhancement` label just waiting for someone's time and attention!
+Additionally we may already have existing [Github issues](https://github.com/GeoscienceAustralia/PyGamma/issues) with the `enhancement` label just waiting for someone's time and attention!

 Please refer to the [code contribution guide](ContributingCode.md) for details on getting started on this process.